tsqllint/tsqllint/README.md

 ## Configuration

+TSQLLint utilizes a configuration file called `.tsqllintrc`.
+This file can be generated and edited by users to create their own configurations.
+To generate this file use the `-i` or `--init` flags.
+If no `.tsqllintrc` is found the tool with use a default configuration loaded in memory.

 ```bash
 # generate a default .tsqllintrc file using the init flag (optional if just using a default configuration)
 tsqllint --init